 Main region

-What is the gender pay gap?
+What's the gender pay gap?

 The gender pay gap is not just a man and a woman being paid differently for the same job.
 It measures how women and non-binary people often end up with less money, compared to men.
+Since superannuation payments are based on your pay, a gender pay gap over your lifetime can lead to a gender superannuation gap.

 Our research shows some of the key causes are: